 Our top sights, highlights and exclusive tips

 Set high on a plateau nearing the eastern border is the village of San Pedro de Atacama.
 It’s hard not to be enchanted by this commune full of dirt tracks and quaint clay abodes, surrounded by red rock mountains and salt caves.
-Take a wander down the small streets of this town and into the landscape that surrounds it—salt pans, dunes, hot springs, and snowcapped mountains make you feel the wild beyond.
+While on your San Pedro de Atacama tour, take a wander down the small streets of this town and into the landscape that surrounds it—salt pans, dunes, hot springs, and snow capped mountains make you feel the wild beyond.